 You will need to accept your offer by logging into your Coleg Gwent account.
 If you would like more advice and guidance before accepting your offer, you can choose this option and book an appointment with our Student Recruitment team

-Please ensure that your email address is correct in your application as we will send regular updates to the email address you provide.
+Please ensure that your email address is correct in your application as we’ll send regular updates to the email address you provide.

 *Please note that when applying for University of Worcester courses the UCAS application route must be used.